Blog Post

 Options

-Technically, producing a podcast can be free when you do everything yourself but it is worth investing in a professional podcast production agency **insert link to service page** if you are looking to produce a quality podcast.
+Technically, producing a podcast can be free when you do everything yourself, but it is worth investing in a professional podcast production agency if you are looking to produce a quality podcast.
 Most, including Shout!
-Communications, charge by time so for studio hire or technician to facilitate remote recording and producer to ensure the smooth running of the session.
+Communications, charge by time — for studio hire, a technician to facilitate remote recording, and a producer to ensure the smooth running of the session.

 two microphones with shout branding